Stepan213/NeuralNetFromScratch/README.md

 Lets initiate those weights and biases randomly at first.

 Activation function will be relu.
 I am yet to discover why is it more prefered than others.
 For now, I believe the cool guys on the internet know what they're saying.
+And that it just means y = max{0, x}.

+## The other layers

+The other layers should be similar?
+Well, the other hidden layer at least.
+Let's give the second hidden layer 64 nodes.

+## The output layer

+The output layer will obviously have 10 nodes.
+Activation function softmax.

+# The learning, backpropagation and other stuff.

+Help.